Maples7/kong-config-manager/README.md

 **NOTE**:

+0. As Kong's Admin APIs' document implies, `/cluster` has **NO** POST API.

-1. adding **new plugin** should be paid more attention.
+1. Adding **new plugin** should be paid more attention.
 If you want to add a new plugin under some specific api, use `api_id` field in the new JSON file to achieve it.
 This field would be used as URL route's param for `POST - /apis/{name or id}/plugins/` API.

-2. after success to add items, the JSON files you create manually would be removed.
+2. After success to add items, the JSON files you create manually would be removed.

 #### Update

 Just modify any existing items with the identify field unchanged, then run `kcm apply`.

+**NOTE**: As Kong's Admin APIs' document implies, `/cluster` and `/upstreams/{name or id}/targets` do **NOT** have PATCH or PUT APIs.

 #### Delete

 All you need to do is to remove the file of items you want to delete, then run `kcm apply`,

+**NOTE**: Be careful about deleting cluster node.

 **ATTENTION**: